Recently announced from LFCC.EDU

 Also thanks to the VCCS grant, LFCC will expand its electrical, HVAC and plumbing trades programs in Fauquier County to their full Level-4 Journeyman potential, allowing students to apply for state licensure.
 The Middletown Campus already offers the full apprenticeship programs in those trades.

 Learn More About Heavy Equipment Operator Programs

-Heavy Equipment Operator Program is scheduled to begin December 2017 and class details will be announced soon.
+Heavy Equipment Operator Program is scheduled to begin December 2017.
 Sign-up for our notifications below.

 Founded in 1970, Lord Fairfax Community College is a multi-campus public institution of higher education.
 With four locations — Middletown, Warrenton, Luray-Page County and most recently, Vint Hill— the College serves eight localities in the Shenandoah Valley and northern Piedmont regions.
 The localities are the counties of Clarke, Fauquier, Frederick, Page, Rappahannock, Shenandoah and Warren and the city of Winchester.
 LFCC offers more than 75 associate degree and certificate programs in a wide variety of disciplines, in addition to providing access to bachelor’s, master’s and doctoral degree programs offered on site by a four-year institution.
 LFCC also serves the business community by offering workforce preparation programs for employees and employers.
 LFCC serves more than 9,000 unduplicated credit students and more than 11,000 individuals in professional development and business and industry courses annually.